 Section 13.9 Discipline shall include: written reprimands, suspensions without pay, demotions, and discharges.
 Employees disciplined shall be given a copy of such discipline at the time such action is taken.
 This document shall include the specific reasons for such discipline such as, approximate time and location, specific work rule or regulation violated, action of the employee and if appropriate, recommend corrective action to the employee.
 A non-probationary Employee shall have the right to appeal or grieve such discipline as provided under Article 14 or Article 15 of this Agreement or under the administrative grievance procedure provided within Section 400 of the Personnel Policies and Procedure Manual, as appropriate.

-Section 13.10 Pending a pre-action or pre-termination hearing, the City may place an Employee on paid administrative leave until investigation of the incident is completed.
-When an Employee is on paid administrative leave, the Department shall have sole authority to determine the length of paid administrative leave due to investigation process considerations and/or upon receipt of an extension request from the Union.
-If the Employee has been involved with a possible criminal offense, the Employee shall normally be placed on either authorized personal leave or leave without pay and the timeframes for investigation and the pay status determination shall be solely at management’s discretion.
+Section 13.10 Pending a pre-action or pre-termination hearing, the City may place an employee on paid administrative leave until investigation of the incident is completed.
+When an employee is on paid administrative leave, the Department shall have sole authority to determine the length of paid administrative leave due to investigation process considerations and/or upon receipt of an extension request from the Union.
+If the employee has been involved with a possible criminal offense, the Personnel Director or their designee must approve the employee being placed on either administrative leave unpaid or leave without pay.

 Section 13.11 It is understood that previous disciplinary issues shall be considered part of the progressive disciplinary process regardless of similarity.
 The parties agree this principle shall not require a manager to escalate discipline due to varied, minor offenses.
 Disciplinary actions shall normally be considered in future disciplinary reviews for a maximum of only two (2) years, except in cases involving unusually serious offenses, including but not limited to allegations of discrimination or sexual harassment, or harassment based on other protected characteristics.
 Any documentation relating to a specific disciplinary action overturned through either the grievance or appeal procedure shall be purged and expunged from the Employee’s Human Resources Department file and the Employee’s official personnel file within his/her department.
 Any disciplinary actions overturned in the grievance or appeal procedure shall not be considered in future disciplinary actions.